Kasi-Vinod/supply-chain-portfolio/ABC_Analysis/README.md

   - **Revenue** contribution.
   - **Lead Time** (longer lead = higher importance).
   - **Stock-out Risk** / **Criticality score**.
-- Used **weighted scoring** to rank items more holistically.
+- In this project i included only Revenue as the second factor for segmentation.
+- The categories are like A-A, A-B, A-C, B-A, B-B, B-C, C-A, C-B, C-C.

 👉 This ensured that even **low-sales but high-critical items** were prioritized.

 ---

 ## 📊 Business Impact
-- **Improved Inventory Focus** → Concentrated on A-class and critical items.
+- **Improved Inventory Focus** → Concentrated on A-category and critical items.
-- **Optimized Holding Cost** → Avoided overstocking low-value C-class SKUs.
+- **Optimized Holding Cost** → Avoided overstocking low-value C-category SKUs.
-- **Enhanced Supplier Strategy** → Prioritized suppliers of A-class & critical SKUs.
+- **Enhanced Supplier Strategy** → Prioritized suppliers of A-category & critical SKUs.
 - **Risk Mitigation** → Prevented stockouts of high-criticality items.

 ---